ozanMSFT/pytorch-wiki/Bot-commands.md

 optional arguments:
   -m MESSAGE, --message MESSAGE
                         The reason you are reverting, will be put in the commit message.
+Must be longer than 3 words.
   -c {nosignal,ignoredsignal,landrace,weird,ghfirst}, --classification {nosignal,ignoredsignal,landrace,weird,ghfirst}
                         A machine-friendly classification of the revert reason.
 ```